virtual-labs/exp-channel-analysis-au/experiment/pretest.md

 &nbsp;

-The unwanted signals present in  raw EEG data refereed as:
+4. The nwanted signals present in  raw EEG data refereed as:

 •	Fluctuations

-•	Artefacts
+**•	Artefacts**

 •	Impedance